-Looking to the Tri-Valley, a number of teams will be tough this year.
+Looking at the competition in the Tri-Valley, GMU-Morris should be tough again this year.

 “In terms of shear numbers, they will be very hard,” said Pedersen.

 GM-U/Morris won the Tri-Valley Champions last season.

 Overall, Pedersen said she is very happy about the group she is working with this year.

 “They are very dedicated and self-motivated,” said Pedersen.
 “I enjoy coming to practice every day.”

 “No matter how hard I push them, they always have a smile on their faces,” Pedersen continued.
 “The girls are very committed to each other and the team.”

 On the boy’s side, Dave Prouty will be working with a team of only 10 athletes.

 “Our numbers are definitely down.
 We are always looking for recruits,” said Prouty.